Internal regulations and lending rules

 Personal data is gathered and processed for:

-The Director of the BnL, under the authority of the Minister with Culture under his or her responsibilities, together with the other libraries in the bibnet.lu network, is the data controller under the EU’s GDPR Directive of 27 April 2016 (2016/679).
+The Director of the BnL, under the authority of the Minister with Culture under their responsibilities, together with the other libraries in the bibnet.lu network, is the data controller under the EU’s GDPR Directive of 27 April 2016 (2016/679).

 The user has a right of access to and a right of rectification of the personal data concerning him or her.
 Any modification to the personal data can be made directly at the reception desk at the BnL or online, via the reader account on the site www.a-z.lu.